Empirical Measures, Geodesic Lengths, and a Variational Formula in First-Passage Percolation: Empirical measures associated to paths

 \begin{eg} Any distribution of the form $\LL=p\delta_0+(1-p)\delta_t$, with $p\in(0,1)$ and $t>0$, trivially belongs to $\PPP_\mathrm{emp}(\bxi)$.
 Indeed, either $p\geq p_\cc(\Z^d)$ or $\hat\nu_{\gamma_n}^+=\delta_t$ for all $n$ large enough that $T(0,n\bxi)>0$. \end{eg}

-After introducing in Section \ref{var_form_sec} a variational formula for the time constant, we will state and prove several results in Section \ref{applications} to the effect that $\PPP_\mathrm{emp}(\bxi)$ is dense in $\PPP$.
+After introducing in Chapter \ref{var_form_sec} a variational formula for the time constant, we will state and prove several results in Chapter \ref{applications} to the effect that $\PPP_\mathrm{emp}(\bxi)$ is dense in $\PPP$.
 Here is one result that already shows this fact, where ``dense" is with respect to the topology of weak convergence.